How to Learn Turkish: 6 Effective Ways to Learn Turkish Quickly

 Easy Turkish

 Easy Turkish is part of the larger Easy Languages project that brings language videos to the world.
-The hosts of the videos interview people on the streets of Istambul and others parts of Turkey about popular cultural topics.
-It’s a great way to hear how Turkish is spoken by normal people while learning about the culture.
+The hosts of the videos interview people on the streets of Istambul and other parts of Turkey about popular cultural topics.
+It’s a great way to hear how Turkish is spoken by normal people, but it can also provide useful insight into the point of view of Turkish people on various topics.
+If you’re interested in traveling to Turkey but want to learn about its culture first, I recommend you watch this channel.
 They publish new videos every week.

 Jingle Jeff

 Jingle Jeff makes high-energy videos that teach vocabulary and grammar in Turkish (as well as a few other languages).
 He originally made the videos for children but saw that parents liked learning languages, too, and has begun to create more content for adults.
 There are also quite a few short videos that teach a new word or phrase.
+I like that he has a great variety of videos: from nursery rhymes to math lessons in Turkish.
 Jingle Jeff has over 1,000 videos for you to check out.

 Yasin Durak

 Yasin Durak teaches you Turkish through his series of YouTube videos.
 His videos take on a no-nonsense approach to learning Turkish and it’s like learning a language in a classroom.
-There are videos that teach language basics as well as common expressions used in everyday life.
+He has videos that teach language basics as well as common expressions used in everyday life.
 He explains the phrases in English and then you practice how to say them correctly in Turkish.
-His YouTube channel has over 150 videos already uploaded for you to practice with.
+His explanations are very thorough and show clear examples, which helped me understand basic topics.
+There are over 150 videos already uploaded on his YouTube channel for you to practice with.

-Podcasts are an effective and modern way to learn a language.
-And since they are audio-based, you can listen to a podcast wherever you can bring your phone or other devices.
+Podcasts are an effective and modern way to learn Turkish while you’re on the go.
+Since they are audio-based, you can listen to a podcast wherever you can bring your phone or other devices.
 It’s a convenient way for busy people to squeeze in some language practice.
-TurkishClass101, Let’s Learn Turkish, and Turkishaholic are 3 options that have hundreds of episodes and will help you understand how to speak Turkish.
+There are podcasts for news outlets, cultural topics, and language lessons, so you can easily find something that interests you.
+TurkishClass101, Let’s Learn Turkish, and Turkishaholic are 3 options that have hundreds of episodes you can listen to to learn about the Turkish language and culture.

 Commitment: Low